Adionika

 Preliminary agreement and deposit

-• Sporazum (preliminary agreement): price, timelines, deposit terms
+• Predugovor (preliminary sale agreement): price, timelines, deposit (kapara) terms

 • Deposit — usually from €5,000 to 10% of the property value